Blog

 March 25, 2026

-Open structures, exposed materials, and extended project timelines create conditions that allow animals to enter, settle, and establish activity before construction is completed.
+Open structures, exposed materials, and extended project timelines create conditions that allow animals to enter before construction is completed.

 Squirrel reaching for bird feeder hanging on a white fence.